What is Keratoconus?

 Historically, there have been few options to slow the progression of Keratoconus.
 The primary treatment consisted of regular eye exams to adjust glasses and contact lens prescriptions.
 Properly fitted hard contact lenses often provide the best attainable vision, but can be uncomfortable and cause corneal scarring.

-Dr. Furlong now offers a new treatment that combines three tested procedures for good candidates: Corneal Cross-Linking (CXL), Intacs and Conductive Keratoplasty (CK).
+A current treatment plan can combine up to three minimally invasive surgeries for good candidates: Corneal Cross-Linking (CXL), Intacs and Conductive Keratoplasty (CK).
 CXL is an exciting procedure that employs a biochemical reaction to strengthen the collagen fibers and reshape the cornea.
 Intacs and CK are surgeries on the surface of the eye designed to improve vision, reduce astigmatism and significantly improve both uncorrected vision and vision corrected with glasses or contacts.

 Please read below to find out more about the disease, causes and our breakthrough treatment.